katisunray/katisunray.github.io/src/content/products/greeting-cards.md

 Explore the full collection in the links below.

-Order timeline: 5 business days to process + shipping (additional shipping cost)
+Looking for a specific product you don’t see in our online store?
+Email us with your request (or the SKU number below) and we’ll get back to you.

-Email us for direct orders.
+Order timeline (if product is not available in our online store): 5 business days to process + shipping (additional shipping cost)